justin-de-sousa/Microsoft-SQL-Server-Database-Creation/README.md

 [Link to Table Creation Code](https://github.com/justin-de-sousa/Microsoft-SQL-Server-Database-Creation/blob/78855b7f0953bdbee4dc3fc51c5eaf07e7481553/Assets/Code/SQL_Table_Creation_Code.txt)

 Now that the database structure has been established the next step is coding it into Microsoft SQL Server.
 Running code in Microsoft SQL Server is done through queries on the SQL Server program.
-To make it as easy as possible to replicate the SQL code has been broken up and uploaded as txt files with the code associated with the relevant step.
+To make it as easy as possible to replicate the SQL code has been broken up into different queries and uploaded as txt files.
 The code just needs to be copied and pasted into the SQL query window and then executed.

 <p align="center"><strong>Example of Query Window with Code Ready to be Executed</strong></p>